-For the first time, under the Clean Energy Ministerial, this initiative (launched at CEM10 in Vancouver, Canada) will put the spotlight on the role that hydrogen and fuel cell technologies can play in the global clean energy transition.
+The CEM Hydrogen Initiative (launched at CEM10 in Vancouver, Canada) puts the spotlight on the role that hydrogen and fuel cell technologies can play in the global clean energy transition.

-The new Hydrogen Initiative will drive international collaboration on policies, programs and projects to accelerate the commercial deployment of hydrogen and fuel cell technologies across all sectors of the economy.
+The Hydrogen Initiative drives international collaboration on policies, programs and projects to accelerate the commercial deployment of hydrogen and fuel cell technologies across all sectors of the economy.

 Drawing on the recommendations from the Hydrogen Energy Ministerial Meeting in 2018 in Japan, this cross-country collaboration will build on the successes of other global collaborations on hydrogen such as the Hydrogen Challenge under Mission Innovation, the ongoing work through the International Partnership for Hydrogen and Fuel Cells in the economy and global analysis carried out through the International Energy Agency (IEA).

 It will aim to address barriers and identify opportunities for hydrogen in the global transformation to a clean, affordable and reliable energy sector looking at the global supply chains of this new energy vector.